Loading content...

 Yes, Mount Kilimanjaro is the highest peak on the African continent, towering above all other mountains including Mount Kenya (5,199m) and the Rwenzori range.

-Mount Kilimanjaro is 5,895m while Mount Everest reaches 8,849m — making Kilimanjaro approximately 66% of Everest's height.
+Mount Kilimanjaro is 5,895m while Mount Everest reaches 8,849m β making Kilimanjaro approximately 66% of Everest's height.
 Despite this, Kilimanjaro remains one of the most challenging climbs due to rapid altitude gain.

 Kilimanjaro's summit, Uhuru Peak, stands at 19,341 feet (5,895 metres) above sea level, making it the highest free-standing mountain in the world.

 No technical climbing skills are required to climb Kilimanjaro.
 It is a high-altitude trek that demands physical fitness, mental determination, and proper acclimatisation.
 With a reputable guide company, most reasonably fit people can attempt the summit.
+The mountain has an excellent safety record β fatality rates are extremely low when climbing with licensed operators.

-Summit success rates vary significantly by route and duration: approximately 65% on the Marangu 5-day route, rising to 85–95% on the Lemosho 8-day route.
+Summit success rates vary significantly by route and duration: approximately 65% on the Marangu 5-day route, rising to 85β95% on the Lemosho 8-day route.
 Longer itineraries allow better acclimatisation and dramatically improve your chances.

 Our expert guides have led thousands of trekkers to Uhuru Peak.
 Choose your route, pick your dates, and let us handle the rest.